tinghsuanhsu/Spark_Scala/README.md

 ## spark_basic.scala
-Use Spark to perform basic tasks such as counting words in a file and create a program to calculate factorial.
+Use Spark to perform fundamental tasks such as counting words in a file and create a program to calculate factorial.

 ## spark_exploration.scala